 Secretary/Registrar: Ven.
 Kongyan

-A 2-year mindfulness training course, the second educational program organized by RMTA, planning to begin in the Fall of 2019:
+A 2-year mindfulness training course, the second educational program organized by RMTA.
+DATES TO BE ANNOUNCED.

 2-Year Mindfulness Training Certificate Course